AM Technical Profile: WENN

 WAGG and the Gospel format moved to 610 AM in 1999, to give the profitable Gospel format a better signal.
 610's Big Band/Standards format and WEZN calls moved here.
 In the Spring of 2000, it switched to Gospel with the "Rejoice 1320" slogan and WRJS calls.
 A 2002 addition to the schedule: January shows the debut of Spanish language programming in Birmingham, with a two hour program aimed at the community's large Hispanic population.
 It aired between 2 and 4 PM, weekdays.
 Sometime in spring 2002 the Spanish programming went full time, with programming from "La Sabrosita".
 On 31 October 2002 the station switched formats from all Spanish to Classic Country from the 60's, 70's and 80's, with the new moniker "Country Legends 1320".
 The calls also changed to WZZK-AM.

 On January 30th 2006, the station changed to WPSB (People's Station Birmingham), with a mix of black-oriented News/Talk programming.
 On January 29th 2007, only a year after the flip to black-oriented talk, the station began stunting by playing Santana's Oye Como Va non-stop.
 On January 30th the station flipped to a Regional Mexican format, with information and talk bits interspersed with the music.
+Also at the end of January, they applied to re-license to the city of Midfield, but that application was dismissed.
 The Spanish-language stuff lasted just over two years, when in late March 2009 the historic WENN calls found their way back to 1320 after a 26 year absence.
 Cox simulcasted WBHK, "Kiss FM" on the station until March 31st 2009 when the station apparently went silent for a short period of time.
 The station came back on shortly thereafter, simulcasting but also with some Urban Talk for the second time.
-As of late April 2009 the station is full-time Urban Talk and has announced plans to take on the Atlanta Braves baseball broadcasts as well.
-Observed in late September 2009, the station is again simulcasting WBHK (Kiss 98.7)'s programming.
+As of late April 2009 the station was full-time Urban Talk, later announcing plans to take on the Atlanta Braves baseball broadcasts as well.
+Observed in late September 2009, the station was again simulcasting WBHK (Kiss 98.7)'s programming.

 In mid-February, 2010, the station began rebroadcasting via W270BW, a translator licensed to Haleyville, on 101.9 MHz.
 The station began airing what it calls "Neo Soul" as "101.9 WENN".
 In July 2010 reports are that the AM is off the air, while the FM and online streaming remain active.
 Later that summer the translator moved to 102.1 MHz.
 The AM was reported on the air again in October, and off again the first of November 2010.
 Ten days into November and the station's back on and reported stronger than before.
 In May 2011 the station was observed to be silent again.
 It's unclear if this is due to more technical troubles or because of damage from the late April 2011 tornado outbreak that sent an EF-4 close by the AM transmitter site.